ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 [...]
 ```

-Log out of `node1` so that you are back on the control host, and verify the installed package with an Ansible ad hoc command\!
+Log out of `node1` with the command `exit` so that you are back on the control host, and verify the installed package with an Ansible ad hoc command\!

 ```bash
 [student<X>@ansible ansible-files]$ ansible node1 -m command -a 'rpm -qi httpd'